Difference Between A and An: When & How to use them (Easy!)

 Correct: It took me an hour (aʊr) to get to work this morning because I got stuck in traffic.

-Similar to “a,” “an” also has an alternative definition that you may come across in English writing or speech, where “an” is used as a preposition meaning “per.”
+Similar to “a,” “an” also has an alternative definition or meaning that you may run into in English writing or speech, where “an” is used as a preposition meaning “per.”

 Correct: He drove to the hospital at sixty miles an hour.